umdlife/psdk_ros2/docs/documentation/ThePSDKWrapper.md

 ### Telemetry

 This module subscribes to the main data exposed by the PSDK libraries and publishes it on ROS 2 topics.
-The latest information of the maximum frequency of each topic and the corresponding drones can be found in this [table](https://developer.dji.com/doc/payload-sdk-tutorial/en/function-set/basic-function/info-management.html).

 #### Available topics

-Each frequency corresponds to the maximum allowed freqnecy set by dji.
-Given the high number of topics available, these have been grouped under different categories  mimicking the options from DJI Assistant 2:
+Given the high number of topics available, these have been grouped under different categories  mimicking the options from DJI Assistant 2.
+Below you can find the topics currently available as well as the maximum frequency at which you can retrieve them.
+Note that these frequencies are different depending on the drone model you are using.
+The latest information of the maximum frequency of each topic and the corresponding drones can be found in this [table](https://developer.dji.com/doc/payload-sdk-tutorial/en/function-set/basic-function/info-management.html).

 * **IMU**